Late Francoism: Tensions with the Catholic Church

-Franco received the Church’s defection and the shifting stance of its hierarchy with profound bewilderment and acute bitterness, privately characterizing it as a veritable "stab in the back."
-Carrero Blanco amplified this grievance, publicly decrying in December 1972 the ecclesiastical ingratitude toward a regime that, since 1939, "has expended some 300,000 million pesetas on the construction of churches, seminaries, charity centers, education, worship support, etc." That same month, the Justice and Peace Commission of Spain, under the leadership of the Bishop of Huelva, issued a document titled Si quieres la paz trabaja por la justicia asserting that "the structures of the Regime annul any possibility of true peace in Spain."
-Tensions culminated in January 1973 when the Episcopal Conference responded to Carrero Blanco’s entreaty for the Church to remain "our main support" with a declaration titled Iglesia y comunidad política (approved by 59 bishops against 20), advocating for the separation of Church and State, respect for human rights, and the promotion of democratic pluralism.
-That same month, a contentious encounter transpired between Pope Paul VI and the Minister of Foreign Affairs Gregorio López Bravo, during which the Pope silenced López Bravo and terminated the audience upon the latter’s criticism of Vatican policy toward Franco’s Spain.
-"The meeting precipitated a kind of rupture" between the Catholic Church and the Francoist regime.
+Franco received the Church's evolving stance with dismay, perceiving it as a "stab in the back."
+Carrero Blanco publicly criticized the Church in December 1972 for its ingratitude, citing the regime's extensive financial support for religious infrastructure and activities.
+That same month, the Justice and Peace Commission of Spain, led by the Bishop of Huelva, released Si quieres la paz trabaja por la justicia, denouncing the regime's structures as obstructing true peace.
+Tensions culminated in January 1973 when the Episcopal Conference, responding to Carrero Blanco's request for continued Church support, issued Iglesia y comunidad política (approved by 59 bishops against 20), advocating Church-State separation, respect for human rights, and democratic pluralism.
+In the same month, a meeting between Pope Paul VI and the Minister of Foreign Affairs Gregorio López Bravo ended abruptly after the Pope silenced criticism of Vatican policy toward Spain, signaling a decisive rupture between the Catholic Church and the Francoist regime.